adityao007/Google-Calendar-clone/README.md

 # Google Calendar Clone

-A high-fidelity fullstack clone of Google Calendar built with React and Node.js.
+A fullstack clone of Google Calendar built with React and Node.js.
 Features monthly, weekly, and daily views with smooth animations and complete event management.

 ## 🎯 Features